 2) There are no grammar rules so the writing of the messages becomes a faster procedure.
 Of course this trend started from the younger generations, but today Greeklish is also used by the older generations.

-There has been a huge debate about whether or not the Greek language is in danger due to Greeklish.
+Of course, over the last decades, there has been a huge debate about whether or not the Greek language is in danger due to Greeklish.

 On the one hand, many support that the danger is high for the particular nature of the language is getting lost.
 The spelling they say signifies a lot about the roots and the meaning of each word.

 On the other hand, there are the advocates of Greeklish who claim that a language must serve the needs of the people who use it.
 The internet requires quick actions and an easy way of writing.
 Besides, the language is an alive organism which keeps on evolving and we have to observe it without being stuck to the past.

 In general terms it has to do with the pronunciation of the language, for example: Ti kaneis/kanis?
 Ola kala?